end sexual violence |end child marriage |end harmful practices |most urgent |

 Now, however, the state prosecutor has filed a petition for the death penalty to be reinstated!
 This shocking news is gravely concerning, both for Noura's own life, and for what it could mean for other women and girls in Sudan who suffer forced marriage and rape.
 We need your help to tell the Sudanese authorities that Noura deserves her rightful and absolute justice, and that women and girls in Sudan have the right to live in dignity and free from sexual violation.
 Take action today!

 Show the World Sudan is Better: Give Noura Justice

 To the Attorney General of Sudan Omer Ahmed Mohamed, the Minister for Justice of Sudan Dr Idris Ibrahim Jameel, and the National Commission for Human Rights of Sudan,

 We, as Sudanese people and individuals from around the world, write to you with a deep concern regarding the right of women and girls in Sudan to live in dignity and free from sexual violation.

 We have been following the case of Noura Hussein, who was forcefully married off as a child and brutally raped by the man she was forcefully married to with the assistance of three men.

 We were appalled when, upon defending herself from being raped a second time, Noura was convicted of murder and sentenced to hang.

-This has been a high-profile case and emotional for many people, some who have implied that her death sentence should be reinstated.
-Nevertheless, Noura’s legal team has now filed an appeal for her absolute freedom.
+This has been a high-profile case and emotional for many people, some who had implied that her death sentence should be reinstated.
+Nevertheless, Noura’s legal team filed an appeal for her absolute freedom.